Beyond the Algorithm: Building AI Agents with Low-Code Platforms and APIs

 - These platforms enable everyday business users—"citizen developers"—to create ai agents.
 So, your marketing team can build a personalized recommendation system without involving it.

 The speed and cost savings are no joke.
 Imagine cutting development time by, like, 50%?
 That's the kind of impact we're talking about.
 And it's not just about speed.
-TechnoKeens - blends domain-driven expertise with technical execution, delivering scalable IT solutions backed by strong UX/UI and agile development.
+While some platforms offer broad IT solutions, others are specifically designed to empower the creation of AI agents.

 Now, low-code ai platforms aren't a magic bullet.
 You still need to understand the business problem you're trying to solve.
 But they sure do make the tech side a whole lot easier.